This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

-Like climate change, while the corporate tax disputes landscape in the UK changes relatively slowly, distinct trends can be observed if one stands back and takes stock.
-It is awareness of those trends that enables one to identify the risks they present and consider how best to protect against them.
+Like climate change, while the corporate tax disputes landscape in the UK changes relatively slowly, distinct trends can be observed when standing back and taking stock.
+Awareness of those trends helps corporates to identify the risks they present and consider how best to protect against them.

 Ten key themes we are seeing in UK corporate tax disputes are summarised below.